-- 68. When the RCMP announced its five-year Mental Health Strategy on May 1, 2014, their public statement that "more can and should be done to address the issue of mental health in the workplace" was amply supported by both empirical evidence and the experiences of numerous Mounties.
-By the time this program was introduced, suicides among RCMP employees had reached record highs.
-An audit published in the lead-up to the Mental Health Strategy further revealed that 38% of the RCMP's workforce on long-term leave was unable to work due to poor mental health. - 69.
-With the announcement of the Mental Health Strategy, the RCMP signaled an intention to provide adequate and appropriate programs and procedures to assist employees with the prevention and early detection of mental health issues.
-However, despite outlining strategic goals in relation to the elimination of stigma and the provision of improved programming, the RCMP Mental Health Strategy was predominantly a restatement of existing services.
-Mounties were encouraged to seek help through the generic Employee Assistance Program, and the Operational Stress Injury pilot program, which was previously canceled before it began, was revived and offered to employees, subject to their receiving a physician's referral.
+- periodic health assessments may result in referral for diagnosis or treatment due to mental health concerns, or approval or denial for high-risk positions or postings. - 75.
+The Health Care Entitlements and Benefits Program is available to RCMP members to provide access to general physicians, psychiatrists, and community-based psychologists.
+Members may receive mental health counselling by an approved psychologist without referral or authorization for six hours per year, with an additional six hours only if authorized by their divisional OHSS Office.
+The Health Care Entitlements and Benefits Program also provides members access to OSI Clinics. - 76.
+The Road to Mental Readiness program was designed by the Canadian Department of National Defence to "improve short term performance and long term mental health outcomes" through increased mental resilience gained through participants' education about mental health and stress, tools and resources to manage and support employees who may be experiencing mental illness, and by training supervisors in the promotion of positive mental health in their employees.
+The program was adopted from the Canadian Armed Forces/Department of National Defence without modification for the unique and complex needs of the RCMP. - 77.
+The Peer-to-Peer program, available to members for work-related and personal issues, consists of RCMP member volunteers providing "listening support" and information about services available to members. - With the announcement of the Mental Health Strategy, the RCMP apparently signaled an intention to provide adequate and appropriate programs and procedures to assist employees with the prevention and early detection of mental health issues.
+However, despite outlining strategic goals in relation to the elimination of stigma and the provision of improved programming, the RCMP Mental Health Strategy was predominantly a restatement of existing inadequate services.
+Class Members were encouraged to seek help through the generic Employee Assistance Program, and the Operational Stress Injury pilot program, which was previously canceled before it began, was revived and offered to employees, subject to their receiving a physician's referral.
 The Mental Health Strategy also re-iterated that periodic health assessments would be held tri-annually for most employees.
-Funding for additional counseling services was limited to a maximum of 12 hours per year.
-For many, even this meagre programming was functionally inaccessible, as those who were known to access Mental Health Services faced discrimination, mockery, and diminished career prospects in an RCMP culture that valorized suffering in silence.
+Funding for additional counseling services was limited to a maximum of 12 hours per year, and access to this was contingent on internal authorization, a deterrent given the ramifications for members once it was known in the chain of command that they were experiencing mental health issues.
+For many, even this meagre programming was functionally inaccessible, as those who were known to access mental health supports faced discrimination, mockery, and diminished career prospects in an RCMP culture that valorized suffering in silence.